 The good news is that heart disease can be easily prevented with a few lifestyle changes.
 One of the best ways you can impact your health is to change what you eat, adding heart healthy foods to every meal.

 You need to make sure that you regularly eat foods that are good for your heart.
 The following foods help in regulating your cholesterol and even lower your blood pressure.
 Make sure to add one or two of them to your meals every day.

 Arugula may look simple but it packs a lot of nutrients and offers many benefits to all who consume it regularly.
 A few of the nutrients arugula contains include vitamin K, vitamin C, and folate.

 Not only that, but arugula can also help to lower your blood pressure as it contains magnesium, calcium, and potassium.

-If you are not sure how to include arugula in your diet, this arugula salad is very easy to follow and only takes 15 minutes to prepare.
+If you are not sure how to include arugula in your diet, an arugula salad is very easy to follow and only takes 15 minutes to prepare.
+See the recipe here.

 If you are looking for an easy fruit to eat regularly, you’ll be happy to know that bananas are not only healthy but delicious.